leonuz/leonuz.github.io/_posts/2021-10-04-Router-Pwn.markdown

 !
 {%- endhighlight -%}

-By studying this Cisco document [Configuring HSRP](https://www.cisco.com/c/en/us/td/docs/switches/lan/catalyst3560/software/release/12-1_19_ea1/configuration/guide/3560scg/swhsrp.pdf), we know that the above lines, contain information to obtain the "HSRP group" and the "HSRP virtual address" whitch are the flags from the challenges 2 and 3.
+By studying this Cisco document [Configuring HSRP](https://www.cisco.com/c/en/us/td/docs/switches/lan/catalyst3560/software/release/12-1_19_ea1/configuration/guide/3560scg/swhsrp.pdf), we know that the above lines, contain information to obtain the "HSRP group" and the "HSRP virtual address" which are the flags from challenges 2 and 3.

 ```
 Flag #2: thebruceleeband